terra-money/classic-core/README.md

 ```

 Modify the `Service` section from the given sample above to suit your settings.
-Note that even if we raised the number of open files for a process, we still need to include `LimitNOFILE`.
+Note that even if you raised the number of open files for a process, you still need to include `LimitNOFILE`.

 After creating a service definition file, you should execute `systemctl daemon-reload`.